 Noebels is a big-bodied winger who plays a conscientious, two-way game.
 He isn't overly creative offensively but is effective on the attack utilizing his heavy shot and then driving to the net - both tendencies that should fit in well with the Flyers’ style of play.

-Noebels has begun his pro career with the Trenton Titans of the ECHL.
+Noebels should log most of his time in 2013-14 with Adirondack of the AHL.
 While his size and strength are already ideal for a power forward, and he is a willing defender and back checker, he will need to continue to develop his overall game to be able to compete at the NHL level.
 It appears the Flyers got a high-value pick in the fourth round and, should he continue on his current developmental path, Noebels has the potential to be an effective scoring power forward in the NHL.